dhuruvasan/commentapp/README.md

         git clone https://github.com/dhuruvasan/commentapp.git

-Use virtual env (or) default python with django installed. is not use this commend to install it on Terminal.
+Use virtual env (or) default python with django installed. use this commend to install it on Terminal.

         pip install django
         pip install django_mysql